molines/IMHOTEP/eORCA025/Preparing_eORCA025.md

 ### 3.3 XIOS control files (xml files)

 ## 4. Performance optimisation:
 A scalability experiment was perfomed on jean-zay, from 240 cores (6 nodes) to 2400 cores (60 nodes).
 For this experiment, we choose to use 4 xios servers, running on a separated computing node.
-Three-days runs (216 time steps of 1200 sec) were used, and  the last day was taken for evaluating the performance (measured as step/mn).
-On figure 1 we present the scalability diagram.
+Three-days runs (216 time steps of 1200 sec) were used, and  the last day was taken for evaluating the performance
+(measured as step/mn).
+On next figure we present the scalability diagram.

 <img src=../Doc/Figures/scalability.png  width=130% />

 On this busy picture, X-axis  corresponds to the number of cores used for NEMO.
 Blue points, corresponds to the actual performance (step/mn, left Y-axis), and red points are the equivalent, assuming a perfect scalability (with reference to the 280 cores case).
 Brown points show the efficiency (%, left Y-axis), which is the ratio between actual and theoretical performances.
 Except for some outliers, the efficiency is very close to (or above) 100%, until 1800 cores, but still very good up to 2400 cores, (85%).
-According to these performances, yellow points indicates the elapsed time for 1yr of simulation (hours, right Y-axis), and green points the CPU hours for 1 year (hoursx10, left Y-axis).
+According to these performances, yellow points indicates the elapsed time for 1yr of simulation (hours, right
+Y-axis), and green points the CPU hours for 1 year (hoursx10, left Y-axis).
 Due to the good scalability, the CPU hours are very stable (except for the outliers), around 2500 hours/years.
 In general, the performance decreases somehow when the model spins-up and when the number of icebergs is stabilized.
-So, regarding this experiment, we can estimate  that 1year of eORCA025 experiment should not cost more than 3250 hours (taking a margin of 30%).
+So, regarding this experiment, we can estimate  that 1 year of eORCA025 experiment should not cost more than 3250 hours (taking a margin of 30%).

 The sweet spot for this experiment is probably around 1500 cores, considering the trade off between queue waiting-time and elapsed time.